Local SEO for Dentists: How Do I Get My Practice on Google Maps?A comprehensive step-by-step guide

 When you make a change in your Google My Business account, they’re live and online within minutes.
 You won’t wait hours for updates to appear.

-Your happiest customers become your best advertising
+Your happiest patients become your best advertising

 You’ll have access to a dashboard where you can see statistics on views, actions on posts, new followers, and more.